mckinsey/vizro/vizro-core/docs/pages/user_guides/table.md

 #### Styling/Modifying the Dash DataTable

 As mentioned above, all [parameters of the Dash DataTable](https://dash.plotly.com/datatable/reference) can be entered as keyword arguments.
 Below you can find an example of a styled table where some conditional formatting is applied.
-There are many more ways to alter table beyond this showcase.
+There are many more ways to alter the table beyond this showcase.

 ??? example "Styled Dash DataTable"
     === "app.py"